Stern MBA Academic Policies and Procedures

 The academic structure and supporting policies are designed by the Stern faculty to ensure the academic integrity of the MBA program.
 The school recognizes that, on occasion, a student may experience extenuating or unusual circumstances that may warrant an exception to one of the school's policies.
 If you have an unusual or extenuating situation that you feel may warrant a special exception to the academic policies of the Leonard N. Stern School of Business, you may submit a petition to the Academic Policy Board

 .
 The Board is comprised of faculty deans and senior administrators.
 The Board will meet to review your request and render a decision through this Academic Policy Board Petition site

-You may submit a written petition to the MBA Academic Policy Board via the online petition
+You may submit a written petition to the Academic Policy Board via the online petition

 .
 To submit a petition, log-in with your Stern NetID and password.
-The MBA Academic Policy Board meets weekly to review petitions and responds to all petitions in a timely manner.
+The Academic Policy Board meets weekly to review petitions and responds to all petitions in a timely manner.

 Issues not appropriate for the Academic Policy Board: